Skip to content

 How Cloudflare handles fragments

-The diagram below shows how the three UDP fragments in the example above flow through Cloudflare and Magic Transit.
-However, the main takeaways are:
+The following diagram shows how the three UDP fragments in the preceding example flow through Cloudflare and Magic Transit.
+The main takeaways are:

-• Cloudflare will never send incomplete packets to a customer: If we do not see all parts of a packet required to fully reassemble that packet, we will not send the partial data fragments on to the customer.
+• Cloudflare never sends incomplete packets to customers: If Cloudflare does not see all parts of a packet required to fully reassemble that packet, Cloudflare will not send the partial data fragments to the customer.

-• Magic Firewall operates on fully reassembled packets, not individual fragments: This means that filters that match on UDP/TCP header information, for example, will apply to the fully reassembled packet, not just the initial fragment.
-So, we will not leak non-initial fragments to customers.
+• Magic Firewall operates on fully reassembled packets, not individual fragments: This means that filters that match on UDP/TCP header information, for example, apply to the fully reassembled packet, not just the initial fragment.
+Cloudflare will not leak non-initial fragments to customers.

-• Customers can still see fragmented packets: By default (without clear_dont_fragment_bit set), we fragment packets to fit within the configured MTU of the tunnel before sending the data to the customer.
-If a packet is larger than 1,476 bytes, we will fragment it and send those fragments to the customer for reassembly.
+• Customers can still see fragmented packets: By default (without clear_dont_fragment_bit set), Cloudflare fragments packets to fit within the configured MTU of the tunnel before sending the data to the customer.
+If a packet is larger than 1,476 bytes, Cloudflare will fragment it and send those fragments to the customer for reassembly.

 In all cases, Cloudflare sends all fragments to the customer.